Human rights in the Central African Republic: Basic rights

 Although the right of assembly is guaranteed in the Constitution, it is sometimes restricted, with organizers of public meetings required to register 48 hours ahead.
 Political meetings require government approval and may not be held in schools or churches.
 The Constitution also guarantees freedom of association, although all associations must apply for registrations, which are usually granted without delay.

 The Constitution of the Central African Republic protects, and the government generally respects, religious freedom, and prohibits religious prejudice.
-Some societal discrimination, however, exists in the country, which is 51 percent Protestant, 29 percent Roman Catholics, 15 percent Muslims, with a large number of persons practicing animism.
+Some societal discrimination, however, exists in the country, which is 51 percent Protestant, 29 percent Roman Catholic, and 15 percent Muslim, with a large number of persons practicing animism.
 Witchcraft, which until recently was a capital crime, is now punishable by up to 10 years in prison and a fine.
-It is up to judges' personal discretion to decide whether or not a defendant "behaves like a witch."
-Non-indigenous religious groups must register with authorities, and in order to receive government approval to operate must have over 1000 members and must have leaders whose theological training the state accepts as legitimate.
+It is up to judges' discretion to decide whether or not a defendant "behaves like a witch."
+Non-indigenous religious groups must register with authorities and receive government approval to operate must have over 1000 members and must have leaders whose theological training the state accepts as legitimate.
 Religious groups are entitled to produce weekly free broadcasts on the official radio station.

 Freedom of movement within the country, foreign travel, emigration, and repatriation are guaranteed by the Constitution, but the first two are restricted in practice, with officials demanding bribes at checkpoints.
-Extortion at illegal road barriers discourage commerce and travel, thus seriously crippling the nation's economy.
+Extortion at illegal road barriers discourages commerce and travel, thus seriously crippling the nation's economy.
 Freedom of movement is also difficult in conflict zones.
-Foreigners, other than diplomats, must obtain exit visas in order to leave the country, and this may necessitate proving that they do not owe money to the government.
+Foreigners, other than diplomats, must obtain exit visas to leave the country, and this may necessitate proving that they do not owe money to the government.

 Government forces frequently commit extra-judicial killing.
-There are many armed bandits and anti-government groups who also kill and kidnap civilians.
-And there are persons who kill individuals whom they suspect of being sorcerers or witches.
+There are many armed bandits and anti-government groups who also kill and kidnap civilians, as well as those who kill individuals whom they suspect of being sorcerers or witches.
 Torture is forbidden by the Constitution but the torture of suspects, detainees, and prisoners is common.
 Anti-government forces are also responsible for a great deal of abuse.
 Soldiers and other government forces rape civilians.
 Corruption is illegal, but the laws against it are not effectively enforced, and the World Bank has described government corruption as a major problem in the country.
 Public funds are routinely misappropriated.